Millennial whoop: Overview

 The term was coined by the musician Patrick Metzger, who described it in a blog entry on The Patterning in August 2016.
 He suggested that, while the millennial whoop gained popularity from the late 2000s to 2010s, it has probably always been around.
-An earlier use can be heard in the 1983 song "Jungle Love" by The Time, and, arguably, in Baltimora's 1985 hit "Tarzan Boy".
+An earlier use can be heard in the 1984 song "Jungle Love" by The Time, and, arguably, in Baltimora's 1985 hit "Tarzan Boy".

 The 2017 song "Millennial Whoop" by American rock band the Pilgrims was written as a response to the idea of older generations looking down upon the younger for using such tropes: the song makes use of the interval pattern.

 Lawsuit

-In 2013 songwriter Ally Burnett sued Carly Rae Jepsen and Owl City over their 2012 song "Good Time", arguing similarities to her 2010 song "Ah, It's a Love Song" and its use of the millennial whoop.
-Jepsen settled out of court, but Owl City won.
+In 2013, songwriter Ally Burnett sued Carly Rae Jepsen and Owl City over their 2012 song "Good Time", arguing similarities to her 2010 song "Ah, It's a Love Song" and its use of the millennial whoop.
+Jepsen settled out of court.

 Uses

-Songs where the millennial whoop appear include:
+Songs where the millennial whoop appears include: